G'day!

 When I'm not teaching or creating 'schmick' resources for like-minded technology educators, I am losing time refining and sharing my crafts.

-You could also find me at the cinema, baking bread or renovating my old weatherboard home.
+You could also find me at the cinema, baking or walking my dog Ruthless.

 We're backed by the tickets!